Risk factors and treatments for foraminal narrowing

-One of the primary causes of foraminal narrowing (also called foraminal stenosis) is the natural aging process.
-While aging is inevitable, there are a few risk factors that can expedite the process of developing foraminal narrowing.
+One of the primary causes of foraminal narrowing is the natural aging process.
+While aging is unavoidable, there are a few risk factors that can expedite the process of developing foraminal narrowing.
 These factors include:

 - Sedentary lifestyles

 - Occupations that require constant sitting, standing, driving, bending, lifting and twisting

 - Regular participation in high-impact sports like football or hockey

 While avoiding these risk factors does not guarantee that you will avoid developing foraminal narrowing, it could help postpone the onset of this condition.